Genre: Young Adult / Fantasy

 Fourth Draft: (9k started.
 Cancelled.
 Restarted.)

-Currently: Outlining fifth draft.
+Currently: Outlining sixth draft.
+1300 words written (test).

 (Note: this is subject to change and not a final draft).
+Actually this will be changing A LOT.

 Mari was to be a soldier, a personal guard to the royal family of Ziya — decedents of the dragon gods, each with their own unique power over the elements.
 And then her father was murdered and Mari ran away.
 Now, four years later, she is a thief forged by alley fires and day-old bread, living in the shadows of flickering hex lamps, all that remains of an ancient magic.
 She needs no one but herself to survive.
 Before her father’s death, Mari discovered a generations-old secret: the royals are not born with their incredible power.
 And when a crime lord named Rayak offers her the opportunity to steal the source of this power to overthrow the Kingdom, she jumps at the opportunity with a hidden intent—she wants it for herself, to change the balance of power—and she takes it.